-Polynomial factorization calculator
+Polynomial factorization and roots calculator

 Multiplication of polynomials modulo a prime number can be performed in the usual way by multiplying the different terms of the polynomial and then adding the coefficients of the same degree.
-Finally the coefficients are reduced modulo that prime.
+Finally, the coefficients are reduced modulo that prime.

 For example, the product of 3x2 + 5x + 1 and 6x2 + 4x + 3 modulo 7 is 18x4 + (30+12)x3 + (9+20+6)x2 + (15+4)x + 3 modulo 7 which equals 4x4 + 5x + 3